ReddyKhajaValluru/SimCLR-CIFAR10/README.md

   - **Training Data:** Utilized only 30% of the CIFAR-10 training data (i.e., 15,000 samples).
   - **Cross-validation:** 5-fold.
   - **Epochs, Batch Size, Optimizer, LR, LR Schedule, Loss Function:** Same as non-SSL baseline model training.
+- **Performance:**
-- **Performance:** Validation accuracy ~82%, final loss ~0.22 after 20 epochs.
+  - Validation accuracy ~82%, final loss ~0.22 after 20 epochs.
+  - Test accuracy: ~82% on the CIFAR-10 test set.

 ## Results and Conclusion
 - **Performance Comparison:**
   - The baseline model achieved approximately 76% validation accuracy and a final loss of 0.46 after 20 epochs.
-In contrast, SimCLR achieved 76% validation accuracy and the same final loss of 0.46 in just 6 epochs, demonstrating its faster convergence and initial performance advantage over the baseline.
+In contrast, SimCLR achieved 76% validation accuracy and the same final loss of 0.46 in just 7 epochs, demonstrating its faster convergence and initial performance advantage over the baseline.
   - After 20 epochs, SimCLR further improved to approximately 82% validation accuracy and reduced the loss to 0.22.
 These results underscore the effectiveness of contrastive learning in enhancing performance in scenarios with limited labeled data.